Was Your Flight Delayed Or Cancelled?

 Lastly, you can also claim compensation if your flight was cancelled.
 Regardless of airline and destination, you could get up to €600.

-Yes, you may if the flight was delayed for 3 hours or more due to the diversion unless the cause was because of a fortuitous event.
+Yes, you may if the flight was delayed for 3 hours or more due to the diversion unless the cause was because of an extraordinary circumstance.
 Such events include storms and other natural disasters that may harm the passengers or a medical emergency.
 If the event is out of the control of the airline company, you cannot claim compensation.

 If you were put on a replacement flight and were delayed by 3 hours or more of the original booking time, then you can make a claim.
 You will be making a claim against the original airline that you booked with.